dbmrq/vim-ditto/README.md

 #### `<Plug>DittoNext` and `<Plug>DittoPrev`

-Map a couple of keys to these plugs and you will be able to jump to the next and previous highlighted words as if they were spelling mistakes or search results (ok, you got me again, they're just search results behind the scenes).
+Map a couple of keys to these plugs and you will be able to jump to the next and previous highlighted words as if they were spelling mistakes or search results.

 #### `<Plug>DittoGood` and `<Plug>DittoBad`

-If you run Ditton on a big file, soon you will find a few words that you think it's ok to repeat (like "suspicious", say it out loud, it just slips through your tongue so smoothly).
+If you run Ditton on a big file, soon you will find a few words that you think it's ok to repeat (like "suspicious", say it out loud, it' such a great word).

 Use these plugs to ignore or stop ignoring the word under the cursor.

 By default, your good words are added to the first readable directory in your `runtimepath` plus `/Ditto/dittofile.txt`.
-Sure, you can change that too, we'll get to that, be a little patient.

 #### `<Plug>DittoMore` and `<Plug>DittoLess`